be_ixf;ym_202411 d_20; ct_150

 Portfolio Benchmarks – Takeaways

 These five metrics are far from an exhaustive list of ways to examine investment performance but an understanding of them can go a long way.
-Having a firm grasp on these concepts helps to paint a more complete picture of why an investment may have performed the way it did in the past and better predict how it may move in future market environments.
+Having a firm grasp on these concepts helps to paint a more complete picture of why an investment may have performed the way it did in the past and better understand how it may move in future market environments.
 As always, individual investors should understand that past performance is no guarantee of future results and lean on the expertise of their financial professional when it comes to portfolio construction.
 With the addition of these terms to your investment vocabulary, you can have a more meaningful conversation about how your portfolio is positioned to pursue your ultimate investment goals.

 To learn more, please contact your financial professional.